 Students must pass two comprehensive exams at the end of the program's first year.
 The exams cover a summary of topics in Econometrics and in Microeconomic Theory.
 If a student fails one or both exams, they are allowed to retake.
 If a student fails one or both exams for a second time, they will be discontinued from the PhD program.
 If a student does not already have a Master's Degree in Economics, they may stay one additional semester to finish the credits required for a Master's Degree.

 Students must enroll in a minor.
-They may take an Economics minor if they wish (9 units of 696 class credit), or take a minor in another department.
+They may take an Economics minor if they wish (9 units of 696 class credit as listed above), or take a minor in another department.
 If they decide to take a minor in another department, they must get the permission of their advisor.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.